The Bachelor Vietnam

 The Bachelor Vietnam - Anh chàng độc thân (Single guy) is a Vietnamese reality television adaptation of the American series The Bachelor that debuted 14 August 2018 on Ho Chi Minh City Television channel 7 (HTV7).

 Plot

 The program has a format similar to the American version, with 24 women competing for a single man to be selected as his romantic partner.
 Through the series, he learns more about each contestant.
 At the end of each episode, the candidates will be awarded a rose by the bachelor, symbolizing their continued stay in the contest.
 On the other hand, candidates who do not receive a rose are eliminated and leave the program.

 Seasons

 Same-sex couple

 The show garnered worldwide attention when contestant Minh Thu confessed her love for another contestant, Truc Nhu, instead of the show's "bachelor".

-While Nhu stayed on the show until her elimination, she and Minh got into a romantic relationship afterward.
+While Nhu stayed on the show until her elimination, she and Minh Thu got into a romantic relationship afterward.